JonikaR/portfolio/dataviz4.md

 # Plastic Pollution

+Having stayed in multiple cities, I was exposed to different kinds of municipalities.
+Due to this, from some time I have been interested in learning about plastic usage, the effects of different ways its disposed and sustainable options for a lot of things.

+Due to this I started to look for data related to plastic pollution.
+I liked this data because it was showing the trend over time from 1980 and how plastic disposal has shifted.

 ## How do we dispose of our plastic?

+### The following chart talks about share of global plastic waste that is discarded, recycled or incinerated from 1980 through to 2015.
+How has global plastic waste disposal method changed over time?

 <iframe src="https://ourworldindata.org/grapher/global-plastic-fate" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>